 When you contact a forensics expert, you may not know exactly what you need or what data could be of potential evidentiary value.
 Depending on the case, the steps that must be taken for a proper examination vary considerably, and an expert should be able to assist you in every step of the process, including:

-1. Obtaining Evidence - An expert should support the technical aspects of developing motions and orders to access evidence.
+An expert should support the technical aspects of developing motions and orders to access evidence.
 In many instances, if the evidence is not correctly requested with the proper technical terminology (i.e. in a court order), it can result in the wrong information or not enough information.
-Additionally, an expert should be able to assist in determining where valuable data resides in your case including if the data is on local devices, network share drives, cloud storage or social media accounts.
+Additionally, an expert should be able to assist in determining where valuable data resides in your case including if the data is on local devices, network share drives, cloud storage, or social media accounts.

-3. Court Preparation - If a case goes to trial, an expert should be able to assist the client in understanding what an opposing expert is going to say based upon their forensic report.
-Further, the expert should be able to assist in writing direct examination for themselves and in preparing cross examination for an opposing expert.
+If a case goes to trial, an expert should be able to assist the client in understanding what an opposing expert is going to say based upon their forensic report.
+Further, the expert should be able to assist in writing direct examinations for themselves and in preparing cross-examination for an opposing expert.

 Paciocco, David, and Stuesser, Lee.
 The Law of Evidence, 6th Edition.
 Toronto, ON, CAN: Irwin Law, 2011.
 ProQuest ebrary.
 Web.
 31 October 2015.
 Copyright © 2011.
 Irwin Law.
 All rights reserved.

 Learn more about hot topics, like this, through our educational webinar series!

 Receive email updates on Envista's webinar series: